kan-bayashi/ParallelWaveGAN/README.md

 ## Notes

-The terms of use of the pretrained model follow that of each corpus used for the training.
+- The terms of use of the pretrained model follow that of each corpus used for the training.
 Please carefully check by yourself.
+- Some codes are derived from ESPnet or Kaldi, which are based on Apache-2.0 licenese.

 ## References